alinnman/celestial-navigation/README.md

 * Refraction correction is simple (see above), and does not take into account temperature, elevation etc.
 * Earth oblateness is ignored.
-* Handling of parallax is ignored.
-It may be needed for Moon sights though, but causes very small errors for all other celestial objects.

 Future implementations may contain more precise corrections though.
 See [more about future plans](CONTRIBUTING.md).